Univalence in locally cartesian closed infinity-categories: Introduction

+In this situation it now follows from Theorem~\ref{thm:induce-along-R} that the canonical univalent families in the small $\infty$-topos induce univalent families in the \qi topos, somewhat analogous to the strong-subobject classifiers in classical quasitopoi.

 While the constructions so far are ``top-down'', it is also interesting to construct univalent families ``bottom-up'', which is the topic of Section~\ref{sec:bundles}.
-The smallest univalent families are bundle classifiers: for every object $F$ of an $\i$-topos, the universal bundle with fiber $F$ is univalent (see~\ref{Fbundles}).
+The smallest univalent families are bundle classifiers: for every object $F$ of an $\infty$-topos, the universal bundle with fiber $F$ is univalent (see~\ref{Fbundles}).
 Bigger families can be obtained by taking unions.
 This viewpoint leads to some unexpected univalent families, exemplifying in particular that a univalent family in an $n$-topos need not be $(n-2)$-truncated (see~\ref{BG}).
-We also exhibit some univalent families in the locally cartesian closed $\i$-category of motivic spaces \cite{Morel-Voevodsky:IHES} constructed from certain group schemes (see \ref{Gm} and \ref{E}), providing further examples of univalent families outside of topoi.
+We also exhibit some univalent families in the locally cartesian closed $\infty$-category of motivic spaces \cite{Morel-Voevodsky:IHES} constructed from certain group schemes (see \ref{Gm} and \ref{E}), providing further examples of univalent families outside of topoi.

 The current categorical semantics of type theory involves certain strict fibration properties, which are necessary to get a literal interpretation of the syntactic rules.
 These strictness features have no intrinsic homotopical content, but can be formulated in terms of $1$-categorical notions in a Quillen model category.
-We observe in the final Section~\ref{sec:type} that one can always model univalent families in presentable locally cartesian closed $\i$-categories by univalent fibrations (although not necessarily universes in the sense of type theory, cf.~\cite{Shulman:1203.3253}) in what we call type-theoretic model categories, namely right-proper combinatorial Quillen model categories whose underlying category is locally cartesian closed, and whose cofibrations are precisely the monomorphisms.
+We establish in the final Section~\ref{sec:type} that one can always model univalent families in presentable locally cartesian closed $\infty$-categories by univalent fibrations in what we call combinatorial type-theoretic model categories, namely right-proper combinatorial Quillen model categories whose underlying category is locally cartesian closed, and whose cofibrations are precisely the monomorphisms.
+The main result is this:

+{\bf Theorem.} (cf.~Theorem \ref{lcc=>type}) {\em Every presentable locally cartesian closed $\infty$-category $\C$ can be presented as a combinatorial type-theoretic model category $\M$ (that is, the underlying $\infty$-category of $\M$ is equivalent to $\C$). }